Facón: History

-"Amongst these [weapons], were a large number of long knives - weapons which the Spaniards use very dexterously.
-They are about the size of a common English carving knife, but for several inches up the blade cut both sides."

-As a result of its bloody history, the facón and similar knives were frequently outlawed over the years in Uruguay, Argentina, and Brazil, though without much outward effect.
+In an 1828 account of the capture of Las Damas Argentinas, a pirate schooner carrying a mixed group of Spanish-speaking pirates, the carrying of knives very similar to the facón is mentioned:Amongst these [weapons], were a large number of long knives - weapons which the Spaniards use very dexterously.
+They are about the size of a common English carving knife, but for several inches up the blade cut both sides.As a result of its bloody history, the facón and similar knives were frequently outlawed over the years in Uruguay, Argentina, and Brazil, though without much outward effect.

-After the turn of the 19th century, when repeating handguns became more widely available, use of the facón as a close combat weapon declined.
-Among the gauchos, many continued to wear the knife, though mostly for use as a meat carving or utility knife.
-However, it was occasionally still used to settle arguments "of honor".
-In these situations two adversaries would attack with slashing attacks to the face, stopping the fight when one of the participants could no longer see clearly as the result of blood seeping from one or more facial cuts.

-Description
+Design

+Often fitted with an elaborately decorated metal hilt and sheath, the facón has a large, heavy blade measuring from 25 cm (10 in.) to 51 cm (20 in.) in length.

 An 1830 article on the facón carried by the gaucho of that era describes it as a "carving knife" with a blade fourteen inches in length; it was carried in a leather sheath worn either in a waist sash or tucked into leggings.

 Most examples of the facón have crude decorations and are poorly fitted.

 Some examples were converted from cut-down swords, while others used blades imported from as far away as England.